-This video of the Bharatanatyam Arrangetram (a dance graduation performance) is of three of NDCA’s young apprentices from the Folk and Traditional Arts Apprenticeship Program.
+This video of the Bharatanatyam Arrangetram (a dance graduation performance) shows three of NDCA’s young apprentices from the Folk and Traditional Arts Apprenticeship Program.
 Ishika Gupta, Priya and Pooja Potluri are the apprentices.
 Margreat Sam is the master dance instructor.
 The video is available at https://youtu.be/CFlQttVdXWs.

 The Hammer and the Axe is a 5 ½-minute documentary featuring traditional blacksmith master Doug Swenson of Hawley, Minnesota, and his NDCA apprentice Tim Jorgensen of Fargo, North Dakota.
 The film was produced and directed by Greg Carlson who teaches in Concordia University’s Communication Studies and Theatre Arts Department.
 Edging out hundreds of films submitted from around the world, The Hammer and the Axe received international honor as a finalist in the 2014 International Documentary Challenge.
 The film shows Doug and Tim working together through their 2013-14 Folk and Traditional Arts Apprenticeship Program grant from NDCA.
 The documentary is available online at http://vimeo.com/93060846

 Minnesota Bound filmed ND folk artist Rick and Connie Whittier.
-Ice fishing is an iconic winter activity practiced in North Dakota, indeed, throughout the Northern Great Plains.
-From this tradition comes the folk art of spear fish decoy carving and painting, and one of its most recognized and prolific folk artist is Rick Whittier with his wife Connie of Lidgerwood, North Dakota.
-Rick has taught as a master artist in the NDCA’ Folk and Traditional Arts Apprenticeship Program, exhibited his work in the Office of the Governor, and sells his decoys all over the world.
-Featured in episode #726 on January 25, 2015, on the television show Minnesota Bound, learn about Rick, Connie, and their art: http://mnbound.com/watch-mn-bound.
+Ice fishing is an iconic winter activity practiced in North Dakota, and, indeed, throughout the northern Great Plains.
+From this tradition comes the folk art of spear fish decoy carving and painting, and one of its most recognized and prolific folk artists is Rick Whittier along with his wife Connie of Lidgerwood, North Dakota.
+Rick has taught as a master artist in the Folk and Traditional Arts Apprenticeship Program, exhibited his work in the Office of the Governor, and sells his decoys all over the world.
+Featured in episode #726 on January 25, 2015, on the television show Minnesota Bound, learn about Rick, Connie, and their art: https://www.youtube.com/watch?v=drJrJEXiJaU.